-One reviewer abstracted the following data from included trials: study design, setting, population characteristics (including sex, age, ethnicity, diagnosis), eligibility and exclusion criteria, interventions (dose and duration), comparisons, numbers screened, eligible, enrolled, and lost to followup, method of outcome ascertainment, and results for each outcome.
+The following data were abstracted from included trials: study design, setting, population characteristics (including sex, age, ethnicity, diagnosis), eligibility and exclusion criteria, interventions (dose and duration), comparisons, numbers screened, eligible, enrolled, and lost to followup, method of outcome ascertainment, and results for each outcome.
 We recorded intention-to-treat results if available and the trial did not report high overall loss to followup.
+Data were abstracted by one reviewer and checked by another; disagreements were resolved by consensus.